CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

-Another interesting chart might be the share of households paying into the right cost band, those paying less, and those paying more.
+Knowing that households paying into a cost band are not a subset of households in that income band, here’s the share of households paying into the appropriate/same cost band, those paying less, and those paying more.
 Only showing CT but providing a table by county.

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->